reframejs/reframe/docs/overview.template.md

  - **Modern interactive apps** <sup><sub>:sparkles:</sub></sup> - Apps with interactive views.
 (The DOM is dynamic.)
  - **Good ol' 1998 websites** <sup><sub>:floppy_disk:</sub></sup> - Apps without interactive views.
 (The DOM is static.)
  - **Serverless apps** - Apps with static HTML.
-(No Node.js server is needed as all pages' HTML are rendered at built-time.)
+(No Node.js server is needed as all pages' HTMLs are rendered at built-time.)
  - **Hybrid apps** - Apps where some pages have a static HTML and some have a static DOM.

 <br/>